MiaoXiao/rshell/README.md

 ``bin/ls``

+in the root directoy.
 You can also add optional parameters, such as the -a, -l, or -R flags.
-Currently, only the -a flag and the -l is functional.

-``bin/ls -a -l``
+``bin/ls -a -l -R``

 You can specify a directory to ls too, along with any optinal flags.

 ``bin/ls -a src -l .``

 ## Kirb
 Currently, there is very limited kirb functionality, which allows the user to care for a pet and see its status as you enter in commands.
 The command prompt will be replaced by everyones favorite cute looking puff ball.
 It is as crazy as it sounds.

 By typing in: